JimLynchCodes/Triplex-Testing-Guidebook/README.md

 # <img src="./images/nice-triforce.png" height="30"> ~ The Triplex Testing Guidebook ~ <img src="./images/nice-triforce.png" height="30">

+*Official tagline:
-A three-pronged approach to building great software with automated tests.
+A three-pronged approach to building great software with automated tests.*

+*Less trendy, but more descriptive tagline:
+A methodology for leveraging automated acceptance, e2e, and unit tests building great front-end applications (especially with SPA frameworks such as Angular).*

 ---